-A buy to let remortgage (sometimes referred to as a btl remortgage) is a loan that helps cover the cost of buying a rental property that you can apply for when your existing mortgage deal ends.
+A buy-to-let remortgage is a loan that helps cover the cost of buying a rental property that you can apply for when your existing mortgage deal ends.

 When you switch to a new mortgage deal with a different lender, this is known as a remortgage.